Increased CPF salary ceiling to cost businesses about $500 million a year: Tan See Leng

 “If the pegged rate exceeds the floor rate of 4 per cent, members will correspondingly earn the higher interest rates on their CPF savings.”

-Moreover, the Government will continue to pay 1 percentage point of extra interest on the first $60,000 of the total CPF balance, including the first $20,000 of the Ordinary Account, he noted.
+Moreover, the Government will continue to pay one percentage point of extra interest on the first $60,000 of the total CPF balance, including the first $20,000 of the Ordinary Account, he noted.

-Dr Tan also said those aged 55 and above receive 2 percentage points of extra interest on the first $30,000 of their total balance, and 1 percentage point on the next $30,000.
+Dr Tan also said those aged 55 and above receive two percentage points of extra interest on the first $30,000 of their total balance, and one percentage point on the next $30,000.

 Mr Chua also asked whether CPF account holders could be offered more direct means to earn higher investment returns than the CPF Investment Scheme.
-To this, Dr Tan said a higher rate of returns than what is guaranteed by the scheme appears easy with the benefit of hindsight.
+To this, Dr Tan said a higher rate of returns appears easy with the benefit of hindsight.

 However, higher returns also carry a higher risk, and a greater potential for losses, he said.